idhayaig-cmd/Supply-Chain-logistics-Analysis/README.md

-# 📦 Supply Chain & Logistics Analysis (Power BI Project)
+# 📦 Supply Chain & Logistics Analysis

 ## 📌 Project Overview
 This project focuses on analyzing and optimizing supply chain operations for a retail logistics company.
 It evaluates key areas such as procurement, inventory, transportation, and order fulfillment to improve efficiency and reduce operational costs.

-The solution leverages **Excel, Power Query, and Power BI** to deliver interactive dashboards and actionable business insights.

----

 ## 🎯 Project Objectives
 - Analyze key supply chain KPIs: